·

 She couldn’t understand, but whatever, no need to keep pondering.

-When the morning sun rose, she hid in the shade and nap.
+When the morning sun rose, she hid in the shade and napped.
 The wait for nightfall left her feeling restless.
-When the sun finally descended, she walked upon the still-warm roads and followed the path of the Daoist priest.
+So when the sun finally descended, she walked upon the still-warm roads and followed the path of the Daoist priest.
 It was so hot that it felt like her entire body was being burnt by fires.
 But she was worried that delaying for too long would cause her to lose track of the priest.

 Once she found him, she smiled and wafted towards him while holding a stolen roast chicken, wanting to greet him.
 But as soon as she approached, golden light flew across and stabbed her in the arm.
 It was so painful that she almost loosened her grip.
 A beam of golden light descended and, in a flash, she saw that he had quickly run over, once again piercing at her with his sword.
 She gritted her teeth and dodged, rebuking: “Stinky priest, it’s me, I’m Yun Chang, ah!”